voodoo12345/beam-docs/source/index.rst

 **Wallet and Node concepts are slightly different**

-Beam documentation mentions terms Wallet and Node quite a lot and it sometimes causes confusion with users of other cryptocurrencies.
+Ontology documentation mentions terms Wallet and Node quite a lot and it sometimes causes confusion with users of other cryptocurrencies.

-Beam Wallet is a *light client* which stores information about UTXO that belong to it and has an ability to create new transactions by connecting to other wallets via :ref:`SBBS<sbbs>`.
+Ontology Wallet is a *light client* which stores information about UTXO that belong to it and has an ability to create new transactions by connecting to other wallets via :ref:`SBBS<sbbs>`.
 It does not store or verify the entire blockchain and can thus only work if connected to a Node.

 Beam Node, is a *full node* that downloads, validates and updates the entire blockchain state.

-.. note:: Beam Desktop Wallet, provides options to run both as just the Wallet (connected to a remote node) and as a full node.
+.. note:: Ontology Desktop Wallet, provides options to run both as just the Wallet (connected to a remote node) and as a full node.

 .. attention:: It is always recommended to run a full node